breadchris/breadchris.github.io/_posts/2018-06-10-android-pwnable-ctf-challenges.md

 ## can we emulate other devices for even cooler CTF problems?

 It seems like there is quite a bit of work to make this work at scale, but ideally we should be able to emulate pretty much anything with qemu, even [macos](https://github.com/kholia/OSX-KVM).
 There is for sure some interesting avenues to pursue here and probably something I will explore for future CTFs.

+An example of cool stuff people are doing with hardware is the [Riscure Embedded Hardware Challenge](https://www.youtube.com/watch?v=u_U6F2Kkbb0) which gave contestants an arduino with CAN bus firmware.
+I hope to see more of this stuff in the future since hardware security (IoT, cars,  routers, etc.) has become the talk of the town.

 ## where the code be?